Swahili: Dialects and closely related languages

 This list is based on Swahili and Sabaki: a linguistic history.

 Dialects

-Modern standard Swahili, written in Latin, is based on Kiunguja, the dialect spoken in Zanzibar City.
+Modern standard Swahili, written in Latin script, is based on Kiunguja, the dialect spoken in Zanzibar City.

 Swahili literature and poetry, traditionally written in Swahili Ajami, is based on Kiamu, the dialect of Lamu on the Kenyan Coast.

 But there are numerous other dialects of Swahili, some of which are mutually unintelligible, such as the following:

 Old dialects

 Maho (2009) considers these to be distinct languages: